-These books are typically available at local bookstores or online including state park gift shops, Barnes and Noble, and Amazon.
+These books are typically available at local bookstores or online, including state park gift shops, Barnes and Noble, and Amazon.
 These three books are also available through TNPS at events throughout the state.
 Just look for the TNPS banner and table.

 Official Field Guide: Wildflowers of Tennessee, the Ohio Valley and the Southern Appalachians

 Few displays are as spectacular and breathtaking as wildflowers in full blossom!
 Consider the brilliant scarlet of the cardinal flower, the lemon-hues of yellow jessamine blossoms, and the showy flowers of pink lady’s slipper.
 Now in its second printing Wildflowers of Tennessee, the Ohio Valley and the Southern Appalachians brings alive the beauty of these flowers and others in 800 striking, full-color photographs paired with interesting and informative descriptions that feature 785 primary wildflower species and discusses over 1250 species total.

 The most comprehensive field guide ever published on the flora of this region, Wildflowers of Tennessee, the Ohio Valley and the Southern Appalachians was created by members of the Tennessee Native Plant Society.
 This landmark achievement brings the beauty and uniqueness of wildflowers to amateurs and experts alike.
 The focus is on Tennessee, but the entire Ohio River Valley and Central and Southern Appalachian Mountains are covered.

 Available at local bookstores and online at www.amazon.com.